-- 3.12.1 A site visit was undertaken on the 8th of November 2019.
-The visit comprised a walkover of the proposed development site and the surrounding area and also incorporated looking at the wider area for views looking back to the proposed development location from designated and other sites.
+- 3.12.1 Site visits were undertaken on the 8th of November 2019 and the 1st of August 2022 (following extension of the development area with addition of fields D and E).
+The visits comprised a walkover of the proposed development site and the surrounding area and also incorporated looking at the wider area for views looking back to the proposed development location from designated and other sites.
 Photographs were taken and field observations recorded in note form.
-Figure 10 shows direction of the landscape photos taken within the proposed development site (Photos 1 15). - 3.12.2 The three fields within the proposed development (labelled A, B and C) are under a mixture of pasture, bracken and bramble.
+Figure 11 shows direction of the landscape photos taken within the proposed development site (Photos 2 26). - 3.12.2 The five fields within the proposed development (labelled A-E) are under a mixture of pasture, bracken and bramble.
+The majority are bounded by mature hedges.
 The 'Old Pit' (PRN 106022), depicted on the 1875 1st edition Ordnance Survey map, was not identified as a hollow or depression during the walkover in the location shown on the map and has probably been in-filled (Photo 9). - 3.12.3 Situated approximately 15m to the south of where historic mapping shows the Old Pit is a depression and bank, situated in a coppice (Photo 10).
-Due to vegetation cover it is not possible to provide an exact measurement of the depression but it is probably at least 10m across.
+Due to vegetation cover it is not possible to provide an exact measurement of the depression, but it is probably at least 10m across.
 The west side of the depression is dense with vegetation.
 The east side is relatively open and contains a 10m long, 0.5m high bank (Photo 17).
 There is a 0.75m step-down into the depression from a gap in the hedge at Field C (Photo 16).
 Considering the accuracy of Historic Ordnance maps it is presumed that this depression and bank is not the 'Old Pit' depicted on the 1875 1st edition OS map but probably another coal working of 19th century date.